code4sac/losrios-api/README.md

 2. Navigate to `localhost:3000/api/1159/ARC/ACCT`

 This will return data for the Accounting classes being held at American River College during the Fall 2015 semester.

+If you are using a web browser to make requests to the API, I suggest installing an add-on, such as [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/) for Firefox, to make reading the JSON easier.

 ## API Details